lionskape/werf/docs/pages/guides/unsupported_ci_cd_integration.md

 rm -rf .docker
 ```

-`werf-ci-env.sh` should be called in the beginning of everr CI/CD job prior running any werf commands.
+`werf-ci-env.sh` should be called in the beginning of every CI/CD job prior running any werf commands.
 `werf-ci-env-cleanup.sh` should be called in the end of every CI/CD job.